omarudolley/pricedesk/README.md

 # MarketRateLiberia

-MarketRateLiberia aims to provide accurate and up-to-date information about the prices of basis commodities in Liberia.
+MarketRateLiberia aims to provide accurate and up-to-date information about the price of basis commodities in Liberia.

 GitHub Actions are used to automatically download latest data and rebuild the site.